 Who we are

-New Quadrant Partners Limited is a company incorporated in England & Wales, Company No. 07179875 and registered office at 22 Chancery Lane, London, WC2A 1LS (“NQP”) and regulated by the Solicitors Regulation Authority under number 537866.
+New Quadrant Partners Limited is a company incorporated in England & Wales, Company No. 07179875 and registered office at 25 Bury Street, St James’s, London SW1Y 6AL (“NQP”) and regulated by the Solicitors Regulation Authority under number 537866.

 The firm collects, uses and is responsible for certain personal information about you.
 When it does so it is also regulated under the GDPR by the Information Commissioner and is responsible as ‘controller’ of that personal information.

 The personal information we collect, use and share